University of Hawai‘i at Manoa

 The Hawai‘i Pesticide Information Retrieval System (HPIRS) database contains information pertaining to pesticides currently licensed for distribution and sale in Hawai‘i and is provided for informational purposes only.
 Searches can be made by crop to see what pesticides are registered or by pesticide to see which crops a pesticide can be used on.
 Always read and follow label instructions on the product.

-Coffee Pest and Disease Image Gallery
+Plant Pest and Disease Image Galleries